Home Info Borneo Elephant - The Smallest Elephant

 Breeding

 The female elephant reaches her sexual maturity at the age of 10 years.
 They have a gestation period of two years (almost 19-22 months).
-They give birth to one calf at a time.
+They typically give birth to a single calf at a time.
 In a lifetime they give birth to 7 calves.
 Generally after every 4 - 6 years they get pregnant.
 It has been seen that the female always stays throughout her life with mother while the male gets separated in later age.